refact0r/personal/src/content/projects/midnight.md

     import Image from '$lib/components/Image.svelte';
 </script>

 Midnight is a dark, rounded, and customizable theme for Discord.
 It is designed to be visually appealing but simple and performant, with minor improvements such as animations, corner rounding, and the Figtree font.
-The theme is completely customizable through CSS variables, and present "flavors" are available in the Github repository (including catppuccin!).
+The theme is completely customizable through CSS variables, and present "flavors" are available in the Github repository (including Catppuccin!).

 ### discord vs themes

 The theming situation with Discord is quite interesting.
 Custom clients/themes/mods are against TOS, but millions of people use them anyway (and Discord doesn't seem to care).
-Discord's default dark theme is very boring and bland.
+Discord's default dark theme is boring and bland.
 When they finally added new themes after years of requests, the themes were locked behind a paywall.
-So that's why so many people use custom Discord clients.
+So that's why custom clients and themes are so popular.

 ### a brief history

-The journey of this theme began with the typing test <https://monkeytype.com>.
+The journey of midnight began with the typing test <https://monkeytype.com>.
 The website had a customizable theme system, so I made a super dark, bluish theme.
-Surprisingly, it was well received and was added to the website (my 4th ever pull request).
+Surprisingly, it was well received and was added to the website (my 4th ever pull request!).

 <Image image="midnight-mt.png" alt="the original monkeytype midnight theme" sizes="50rem"/>